Solar for Business

 To be eligible for the scheme you need:

-1. A building located within the West Suffolk district, and
+- a building located within the West Suffolk Council’s or Babergh and Mid Suffolk Council’s district boundary

-2. To have a minimum electricity consumption of 5,000kWh per year.
-If you are paying 25p/kWh this equates to electricity bills of £1250 per year.
+- a minimum electricity consumption of 5,000kWh per year.
+For example, if you are paying 25p per kWh this equates to electricity bills of £1,250 per year.

 How electricity moves from the solar panel to your business

-3. The inverter converts the DC current into AC (alternating current) current to be used in your building
+- DC current is transported to an inverter.
+The inverter converts the DC current into AC (alternating current) current to be used in your building.

 Next steps